ProfLor/EE2-public/_sources/tutorial/Tutorial_01.md

     $$
     ```

-1. Invert the resistance matrix and the admittance matrix of [exercise 4.2](ref:ex42):
+1. Invert the resistance matrix and the conductance matrix of [exercise 4.2](ref:ex42):

     $$
     \begin{bmatrix}